BryanKCodes/tp/docs/UserGuide.md

 * If there are no teams, the command will show an error.

 **Notes:**
-* `INDEX` refers to the team number shown in the displayed team list.
+* `TEAM_INDEX` refers to the team number shown in the displayed team list.
 Must be a positive integer (1, 2, 3…).

 **Example:**
 * Disbands the 1st team in the displayed team list.